jhnienhuis/GlobalDeltaChange/readme.txt

 (c) Jaap Nienhuis, Utrecht University, 2019

+!!this describes the code.
+Data can be found here as data files: http://dx.doi.org/10.17605/OSF.IO/S28QB and here through an interactive map: https://jhnienhuis.users.earthengine.app/view/globaldelta !!

 This readme explains how to generate a global delta dataset including relevant river/wave/tidal parameters that can be used to predict delta morphology.

 Required datasets: